This page provides a conceptual overview of logs-based metrics.

 Metric has too many time series

-You might have a user-defined label in a logs-based metric that has a large number of unique values.
-The number of time series in a metric depends on the number of different combinations of label values.
-When the cardinality of the label values is very high, the metric can get throttled and some data points might not be written to the metric.
-The metric could be slow to load in charts due to the large number of time series it has to process.
+As the cardinality of a metric increases, the metric can get throttled and some data points might not be written to the metric.
+Charts that display the metric can be slow to load due to the large number of time series that the chart has to process.
 You might also incur costs for API calls to query time series data; review Stackdriver Monitoring costs for details.

 To avoid creating high cardinality metrics: